SymbOS

 SYmbiosis Multitasking Based Operating System (SymbOS) is a multitasking operating system for Zilog Z80-based 8-bit computer systems.

-Contrary to early 8-bit operating systems it is based on a microkernel, which provides preemptive and priority-oriented multitasking and manages random-access memory (RAM) with a size of up to 1024 KB.
-SymbOS contains a Microsoft Windows like graphical user interface (GUI), supports hard disks with a capacity of up to 128 GB and can already be booted on an unexpanded Amstrad CPC-6128, a 128K-MSX2 and an Amstrad PCW.
+Unlike early 8-bit operating systems, SymbOS is based on a microkernel, which provides preemptive and priority-oriented multitasking and manages random-access memory (RAM) with a size of up to 1024 KB.
+It has a Windows-like graphical user interface (GUI), supports hard disks with a capacity of up to 128 GB and can already be booted on an unexpanded Amstrad CPC-6128, a 128K-MSX2 and an Amstrad PCW.

-As of August 30, 2017 it is available for the Amstrad CPC series of computers, all MSX models starting from the MSX2 standard, MSX with V9990 graphics chip, all Amstrad PCW models, CPC-TREX, C-ONE and the Enterprise 64/128 computers.
+As of January 31, 2025, it is available for the Amstrad CPC, Amstrad PCW models, Amstrad NC series of computers, Enterprise 64/128, the ZX Spectrum Next, all MSX models starting from the MSX2 standard, MSX with V9990 graphics chip, CPC-TREX, C-ONE and as a Virtual Machine for running on modern hardware.

 Motivation and rationale

 SymbOS was originally started as an experiment to find out to what extent it is possible to implement a multitasking operating system with a windowed GUI on an 8-bit computer from 1985.
 GEOS contributed to the motivation, but the structure and features of SymbOS aren't similar to that system.
 The release in 2006 proved that such a "mini windows" system is possible on a then 20-year-old home computer with only quantitative limitations.
 SymbOS is one of the largest retro computing software projects of recent years.
 One of the goals of the project is to allow these old machines to be used like a modern PC, using hardware extensions.

 Although only an 8-bit CPU, the Z80 can run a preemptive multitasking operating system.
 Features such as memory protection, which the Z80 lacks, are not essential in such an OS.
 For example, AmigaOS also lacks memory protection.
 The MP/M OS proved that multitasking on the Z80 CPU was possible.
 Yet, it was generally unavailable for home computers.

 While the MOS Technology 6502 cannot move the stack pointer, the Z80 can freely relocate it to any position in memory, which makes it easier to implement preemptive multitasking.
 The existence of an alternative register set accelerates context switching between tasks dramatically.

 The restriction of Z80 system to a 64 KB address space can be solved with bank switching.
 In this way, computers like the Amstrad CPC and PCW, MSX, Enterprise or SAM Coupé can access hundreds or thousands of kilobytes of memory.